 Card Networks – Visa, Mastercard, AMEX, Discover, etc.

-Merchant Acquirer – Big Banks like JP Morgan Chase work with big Payments firms like Fiserv and FIS.
-Fintech Disruptors are on the Acquiring end of many eCommerce transactions like Paypal, Stripe, Square, etc. Then there are the ISO (Independent Sales Organizations) who often work between the banks and other acquirers, and take a fee in the transaction.
+Merchant Acquirer – Megabanks like JP Morgan Chase who work with big Payments firms like Fiserv and FIN, and then the Fintech disruptors who are now on the Acquiring end of many eCommerce transactions like Paypal, Stripe, Square, etc. Then there are the ISO (Independent Sales Organizations) who often work between the banks and other acquirers, and take a fee in the transaction.

-Merchant Processor – The major Payments firms continue to dominate the majority of the merchant processing market, but many Fintechs have also emerged in the space and command a significant % of market share
+Merchant Processor – The major Payments firms continue to dominate the majority of the merchant processing market, but Fintechs such as Adyen have emerged in the space and command a significant % of market share

-Issuing Bank & Processor – the vast majority of Issuing Banks are the Big Banks in their respective markets.
+Issuing Bank & Processor – the vast majority of Issuing Banks are the Megabanks in their respective markets.
 They work in partnership with many of the Payment firms and their subsidiaries on the processing end of the transaction.

 Below is a rough visual of this, presuming a credit card transaction of $100 done online.

 As we can see, there is a lot of money to be made in payments on Interchange Fees, which is why we see so much competition and potential disruption.